-- The author's last name is mentioned in the sentence, followed by the publication date of the source, so they are not included in the parenthetical citation at the end of the sentence.
-This is a paraphrase of information from the source, so it is still cited. - The page number where the information was found is included (preceded by "p."). - The period goes after the citation, not before. - Basic citation: the author's last name, the publication date, and the page number are included in the parenthetical citation: (Author, year, p. #) - For sources with no authors, the article title is the first piece of information in the reference entry and corresponds with the in-text citation.
-The first word or two of the title is included in the parenthetical citation.
-Compare the References Page Sample on the next page to the In-Text Citations Sample above. - For online sources with no page numbers, a paragraph number is included instead. - When beginning a sentence with a website title (Medical News Today in the sample above), italicize the title and include the parenthetical citation at the end of the sentence.
+- The author's last name is mentioned in the first sentence, followed by the publication year of the source, so they are not included in the parenthetical citation at the end of the sentence.
+This is a paraphrase of information from the source, so it does not have quotation marks, yet it is still cited. - The page number where the information was found is included at the end of the sentence (preceded by "p." for page), a space, then the page number. - The period goes after the citation, not before. - Basic citation: The author's last name, the publication year, and the page number are included in the parenthetical citation: (Author, YYYY, p. #). - For sources with no authors, the article title is the first piece of information in the reference entry and corresponds with the in-text citation.
+The first word or two of the full title of the article is included in quotation marks in the parenthetical citation: ("First Word," YYYY, para. #). - Compare the References Page Sample on the next page to the In-Text Citations Paper Sample above. - For online sources with no page numbers, a paragraph number is included instead of "p." using "para." for paragraph. - When beginning a sentence with a website title (Medical News Today in the sample above), italicize the website title and include the parenthetical citation of the shortened article title at the end of the sentence.
+The shortened article title directs the reader to the references, so they can refer back to the source.